srijandas07/VPN/README.md

 ## Get Started
 Before the start of VPN training, following steps should be completed

-* Create a new or use the existing configuration files stored in 'config' folder.
+* Create a new or use the existing configuration files stored in `config` folder.
 The configuration files are specified by the type of model and the dataset to use.
 Refer to args defined in the main.py file for more details.

 * Specify the paths of following files needed as input for VPN in the config yaml file.
     * Skeleton : 3D pose data stored as npz files for each video clip